Breaking Our Fast from the Lord’s Supper: Sharing Communion from Home [Message from 4/17/20]

 From Pastor Mark to all of you in Christ Jesus, grace and peace.

-In partnership with the widespread effort to slow the spread of the COVID-19 virus, Grace's executive committee, ministry staff, and I have prayerfully made the decision that we must suspend all in-person gatherings in our building through April 4.
-We resolved to resume in-person worship on Sunday, April 5 (Palm Sunday), but this will be contingent on how the public health situation develops over the next weeks.
-Since our leadership meeting yesterday, we have since become aware of the CDC's most recent recommendation that in-person gatherings of 50 people or more be suspended for the next eight weeks, so we recognize that this fast from physical togetherness as church may need to extend longer.
+In partnership with the widespread effort to slow the spread of the COVID-19 virus, Grace's executive committee, ministry staff, and I have prayerfully made the decision that we must suspend all in-person gatherings in our building until further notice.
+The CDC's most recent recommendation that in-person gatherings of 50 people or more be suspended for the next eight weeks, so we recognize that this fast from physical togetherness as church may need to extend longer.

 This closing of our building is effective immediately and will include the suspension of Lent soup suppers and midweek worship, confirmation, Sunday School, regular church groups and meetings that take place in our facility, and use of the building by outside organizations.
 Grace Christian Preschool has cancelled for today and, per usual, will follow the same closure schedule as our public schools.